criblio/o11y-taming-tetragon/README.md

 ```

 ## Step 2: Install Tetragon as a Service
 Use the prebuilt `install.sh` script with the commands below.
+You can check out the full installation instructions at the [Tetragon docs website](https://tetragon.io/docs/installation/package/)

-Choose the command for AMD/x86_64 or ARM64.
+Choose the command for AMD/x86_64 or ARM64, as appropriate.

 ### For AMD/x86_64
 ```